siddharthsky/SparkleTV2-auto-service/README.md

 > [!NOTE]
-> Server running at "localhost:5001" are supported.
+> Server running at "localhost:5001" is supported.

 ## Download ⬇️